evgenyneu/Dodo/README.md

 > At last the Dodo said, `EVERYBODY has won, and all must have prizes.'

-From *Alice's Adventures in Wonderland*.
+*From Alice's Adventures in Wonderland.
+Original illustration of Alice's Adventures in Wonderland by John Tenniel, 1865.
+Source: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Alice_par_John_Tenniel_09.png).*

 ## Setup